-Shackleton’s ship Endurance has been found 107 years after it sank
+Shackleton’s ship HMS Endurance found 107 years after it sank in Antarctic

 The whereabouts of wooden ship, which was submerged in the Weddell Sea after it became trapped in ice in 1915, had remained a mystery for decades.

-However, an expedition team has now located the remarkably intact vessel at a depth of 3,008 metres - and approximately four miles south of the position originally recorded by the ship’s captain Frank Worsley, The Falklands Maritime Heritage Trust said.
+However, an expedition has now located the remarkably intact vessel at a depth of 3,008 metres - and approximately four miles south of the position originally recorded by the ship’s captain Frank Worsley, The Falklands Maritime Heritage Trust said.

-The wreck was uncovered by Endurance22, a team which set off from Cape Town, South Africa, a month after the 100th anniversary of Sir Ernest’s death on a mission to locate it.
+The wreck was uncovered by Endurance22, a team that set off from Cape Town, South Africa, a month after the 100th anniversary of Sir Ernest’s death on a mission to locate it.

-The expedition’s director of exploration said footage of Endurance showed it to be intact and “by far the finest wooden shipwreck” he has seen.
+The expedition’s director said footage of Endurance showed it to be intact and “by far the finest wooden shipwreck” he has seen.

 “We are overwhelmed by our good fortune in having located and captured images of Endurance,” Mensun Bound added.